Show All Answers

 A secondary suite will generate additional usage of services.
 Here is what you can expect:

 Before starting any construction work associated with your secondary suite, you will need a Building Permit.
-In order to apply for a Building Permit, you must be the owner of the property or produce a Letter of Agent Authorization (PDF) if you are not the owner.
+In order to apply for a Building Permit, you must be the owner of the property or produce a Agent Authorization Form For Permit Application or File Access (PDF) if you are not the owner.
 You will also need a completed Secondary Suite Permit Checklist (DOC).

 Depending on the age of your home or building, for a fee, the Building Division may have a record of your plans and/or form survey.
 To enquire, please email Building Permits.
 Please note: